 Other regulatory entities with authority over our products and operations include state agencies enforcing statutes and regulations covering tissue banking.
-Regulations issued by Florida, New York, California and Maryland will be particularly relevant to our business.
+Regulations issued by Florida, New York, California and Maryland are particularly relevant to our business.
 Most states do not currently have tissue banking regulations.
 It is possible that others may make allegations against us or against donor recovery groups or tissue banks about non-compliance with applicable FDA regulations or other relevant statutes or regulations.
 Allegations like these could cause regulators or other authorities to take investigative or other action or could cause negative publicity for our business and the industry in which we operate.

-Our products may be subject to regulation in the European Union ("EU") as well, should we enter that market.
+Our biologics products may be subject to regulation in the European Union as well, should we enter that market.
 In the European Union regulations, if applicable, differ from one EU member state to the next.
 Because of the absence of a harmonized regulatory framework and the proposed regulation for advanced therapy medicinal products in the European Union, as well as for other countries, the approval process for human derived cell or tissue based medical products may be extensive, lengthy, expensive and unpredictable.
 Some of our products may be subject to EU member states' regulations that govern the donation, procurement, testing, coding, traceability, processing, preservation, storage, and distribution of human tissues and cells and cellular or tissue-based products.
 Some EU member states have their own tissue banking regulations.

-Loss of AATB Accreditation would have a material adverse effect on us.
+Loss of AATB accreditation would have a material adverse effect on us.

 We are accredited with the American Association of Tissue Banks ("AATB"), a private non-profit organization that accredits tissue banks and sets industry standards.
 Although AATB accreditation is voluntary and not required by law, as a practical matter, many of our customers would not purchase our products if we failed to maintain our AATB accreditation.
 Although we make every effort to maintain our AATB accreditation, the accreditation process is somewhat subjective and lacks regulatory oversight.
-There can be no assurance that we will continue to remain accredited with the AATB.
+There can be no assurance that we will continue to remain accredited with the AATB and any loss of our AATB accreditation would adversely affect our business and operating results.

-Federal regulatory reforms may adversely affect our ability to sell our products profitably.
+Federal regulatory reforms may adversely affect our ability to sell our products and our business.